 Unilateral Racked Carry

 Functional core training doesn’t have to be sexy or elaborate, it just has to work.
-With the knowledge of how the core acts to resist forces on the spine, challenging the core isometrically is one of the best ways to build strength, improve performance and prevent injuries.
+Challenging the core isometrically is one of the best ways to build strength, improve athletic performance and prevent injuries.

 About The Author

 Since 2013, Barbara has been helping women of all fitness backgrounds get stronger, leaner and more confident, both inside and outside the gym.

 Her passion lies in educating, empowering and encouraging women to find out what they’re capable of, and more.